apache/zeppelin/docs/interpreter/spark.md

 <img src="{{BASE_PATH}}/assets/themes/zeppelin/img/docs-img/spark_inline_configuration.png" width="80%">
 </center>

-### Set master in Interpreter menu
+### Set master

-After starting Zeppelin, go to **Interpreter** menu and edit **spark.master** property in your Spark interpreter setting.
+After setting `SPARK_HOME`, you need to set **spark.master** property in either interpreter setting page or inline configuartion.
 The value may vary depending on your Spark cluster deployment type.

 For example,

  * **local[*]** in local mode
  * **spark://master:7077** in standalone cluster
- * **yarn-client** in Yarn client mode  (Not supported in spark 3.x, refer below for how to configure yarn-client in Spark 3.x)
+ * **yarn-client** in Yarn client mode  (Not supported in Spark 3.x, refer below for how to configure yarn-client in Spark 3.x)
- * **yarn-cluster** in Yarn cluster mode  (Not supported in spark 3.x, refer below for how to configure yarn-client in Spark 3.x)
+ * **yarn-cluster** in Yarn cluster mode  (Not supported in Spark 3.x, refer below for how to configure yarn-cluster in Spark 3.x)
  * **mesos://host:5050** in Mesos cluster

 That's it.
 Zeppelin will work with any version of Spark and any deployment type without rebuilding Zeppelin in this way.
 For the further information about Spark & Zeppelin version compatibility, please refer to "Available Interpreters" section in [Zeppelin download page](https://zeppelin.apache.org/download.html).

-> Note that without exporting `SPARK_HOME`, it's running in local mode with included version of Spark.
+Note that without setting `SPARK_HOME`, it's running in local mode with included version of Spark.
 The included version may vary depending on the build profile.
+And this included version Spark has limited function, so it is always recommended to set `SPARK_HOME`.

-> Yarn client mode and local mode will run driver in the same machine with zeppelin server, this would be dangerous for production.
-Because it may run out of memory when there's many spark interpreters running at the same time.
+Yarn client mode and local mode will run driver in the same machine with zeppelin server, this would be dangerous for production.
+Because it may run out of memory when there's many Spark interpreters running at the same time.
 So we suggest you only allow yarn-cluster mode via setting `zeppelin.spark.only_yarn_cluster` in `zeppelin-site.xml`.

 #### Configure yarn mode for Spark 3.x